Frans-Willem/rumqttc-async-std/README.md

-# rumqttc
+# rumqttc-async-std

+A fork of the rumqttc library found [here](https://github.com/bytebeamio/rumqtt/), changed to use async-std instead of the tokio asynchronous runtime.

 A pure rust MQTT client which strives to be robust, efficient and easy to use.
-This library is backed by an async (tokio) eventloop which handles all the robustness and and efficiency parts of MQTT but naturally fits into both sync and async worlds as we'll see
+This library is backed by an async (async-std) eventloop which handles all the robustness and and efficiency parts of MQTT but naturally fits into both sync and async worlds as we'll see